SynthstromAudible/DelugeFirmware/docs/community_features.md

       Minor, Major, Sus4, Minor7, Dom7, Major7.
 All are in closed root position.
     - **`Chord Memory (CMEM - Cyan):`** Hold a chord down and press a pad to remember the chord.
 Press that pad again to play it.
 You can play over the top of your saved chords.
 To clear a chord, press shift and the pad you want to clear.
+Chord memory is shared across all song clips and it is saved in the song file.
     - **`Scale Mode (SMOD - Yellow):`** Press and hold a pad to temporarily change the scale of the keyboard to the selected scale mode.
 Tap a scale mode to make it the new default.
 The scale pads will default to the first 7 scale modes, but you can change any pad to any scale by